MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-passwordless.md

 | --- | --- | --- |
 | Passwordless | Windows 10 Device, phone, or security key | Biometric or PIN |

 Each organization has different needs when it comes to authentication.
-Microsoft Azure and Azure Government offer the following four passwordless authentication options that integrate with Microsoft Entra ID:
+Microsoft Azure and Azure Government offer the following five passwordless authentication options that integrate with Microsoft Entra ID:

 - Windows Hello for Business
+- Platform Credential for macOS
+- Platform Single Sign-On (PSSO) for macOS with smart card authentication
 - Microsoft Authenticator
-- MacOS Platform Single Sign-On (SSO)
 - FIDO2 security keys
 - Certificate-based authentication